kishiyamat/ntu-ut-ling-vwp/README.md

 [data visualizing](https://github.com/kisiyama/ntu-ut-ling-vwp/blob/master/script/data-visualizing.md)

-we are going to see the eye-movements of participants toward the target entity.
+We are going to see the eye-movements of participants toward the target entity.

 1. set up (set wd, import libs, and read data)